How to make buzzer sound in Arduino

 Hello guys, welcome back.
 Today we are going to talk about how to make a buzzer sound in Arduino.
 Also, with this Arduino, you can create any tone very simply and cheaply.
-It does not require an amplifier.
+For that, does not require an amplifier.
 So, All you need is an Arduino board and a piezo buzzer or a normal buzzer.
 Also, we can use the frequency on the Arduino board for this.
-We can use this knowledge for making security systems, alarm projects, etc. Finally, by the end of this tutorial, you will have the knowledge to create a piece of music through Arduino.
+We can use this knowledge for making security systems, alarm projects, etc. Finally, by the end of this tutorial, you will know how to create a piece of music through Arduino.

 Disclosure: These Amazon links are Affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.